John-Kilroy/MSFS-DIS-Gateway-/extern/README.md

-extern directory: \n
-Contains all relevant external, open-source, resources \n open-dis and FlightSimSDK
+extern directory: Contains all relevant external, open-source, resources like open-dis and FlightSimSDK